FAQ for Newsrooms

 No, but we do want the RFA corps members to have impact.
 So preference will be given to organizations that show they have reach and impact.
 An exception might be if the organization is small but has high penetration in its community.

-As an employee, the reporter would be covered exclusively by the libel insurance of the local news organization.
+As an employee of the newsroom, the reporter would be covered exclusively by the libel insurance of the local news organization.

 Great training and mentoring is a hugely important part of our mission.
 Corps members receive intensive training to prepare them for the year ahead by world-class editors, technologists, academics and other supporters of the future of journalism, plus continued support and mentoring throughout their term of service.